GSS-Cogs/linked-data-repository/app/services/README.md

 * Create relevant interface in `app/interfaces`.
 * Create implementation(s) inside the `services` module - this _should_ always include a `Nop` (non operational) handler - see `app/services/store/nop.py` for an example.
 * Inject an alias to the appropriate interface for each new handler, this enables runtime type checking, the decorator pattern will look something like `@inject(alias=interfaces.MyNewInterface)`.
-* Create an entry for you new service in the configuration.
+* Create an entry for your new service in the configuration.
 * Define how your handler(s) use this configuration in `app/services/container`.
 * Add your new app to the constrcutors for `create_app` and `_bootstrap_app` in `app/server.py`.
 * Expand tests to cover newly implemented functionality.